retail-red/shopware-6/README.md

-# retail.red plugin for Shopware 6
+# Click & Reserve Plugin for Shopware 6
 This plugin enables merchants to easily offer click & reserve functionality in their Shopware 6 Shop.
 It uses our [storefront javascript library](https://github.com/retail-red/storefront-library).
 The script adds a “reserve” button to the product detail page, via which a new reservation can be placed.